Can my child have the Hib/MenC jab with the MMR and pneumococcal jabs?

 The mumps vaccine is only available on the NHS as the MMR vaccine.

-If your son did not have MMR as a child or only had 1 dose, he should make an appointment at his GP surgery to have MMR vaccination.
+If your son did not have MMR vaccine as a child or only had 1 dose, he should make an appointment at a GP surgery to have MMR vaccination and complete the 2-dose schedule.

-To ensure protection, 2 doses of MMR with at least 4 weeks between doses is recommended as not everyone responds to the first dose.
+To ensure protection, 2 doses of MMR vaccine with at least 4 weeks between doses is recommended.

-If my child develops a mild case of measles after their first MMR vaccine, are they contagious to non-vaccinated children?
+If my child develops a rash after their 1st MMR vaccine, are they contagious to unvaccinated children?

-No. Post-vaccination symptoms are not infectious, so your child will not pass anything on to non-vaccinated children.
+No. Post-vaccination symptoms are not infectious, so your child will not pass anything on to unvaccinated children.

 My baby had measles confirmed at the age of 6 weeks.
 Can I get the vaccine without the measles component?

-No, the MMR vaccine is not available without the measles component.
-But a confirmed measles infection is not a contraindication to MMR vaccine.
+The MMR vaccine is not available without the measles component.
+But having had a confirmed measles infection is not a contraindication to MMR vaccine.

 Any measles antibodies your baby made after their measles infection will neutralise the measles vaccine virus in the MMR vaccine.